-Fundamentally, regional accreditation considers if a college or university is mission focused and is organized to achieve that mission.
+Fundamentally, institutional accreditation considers if a college or university is mission-focused and is organized to achieve that mission.
 For example, in a summary of its standards, NECHE says an accredited college or university:

 To evaluate that, NECHE considers standards related to planning, governance, financial and infrastructure resources, design of the academic programs, student support, faculty support, learning outcomes and transparency.

-The regional accrediting agencies are themselves evaluated by The Council for Higher Education Accreditation, which ensures that dubious accrediting organizations don’t provide cover for diploma mills.
+The institutional accreditors are evaluated by The Council for Higher Education Accreditation, which ensures that dubious accrediting organizations don’t provide cover for diploma mills.

-Most regional accreditation involves 2 major phases: a self-study every 10 years and an interim report after 5 years.
+Most institutional accreditation involves 2 major phases: a self-study every 10 years and an interim report after 5 years.
 (These timelines can vary by agency.)

 Each stage involves extensive evaluation and reporting by internal working groups of faculty and other stakeholders that consider the standards above, as well as site visits by outside evaluators.
 There is also typically a public comment period.